kammitama5/kammitama5.github.io/_posts/2022-04-09-Saturday-April-9th.md

 to roll my eyes now at the seeming lack of realization of how much selection bias is on that channel and prestige worker-bee lobbying.
 - I guess that every field has that kind of space.
-When IMDB forums used to be a thing (I think they were mostly removed because of trolling, but were pretty fun to read back in the day), you probably wouldn't regularly see top director on there, but you would find many no-names arguing over how deep and intellectual they were, and how director was the greatest of all time.
+When IMDB forums used to be a thing (I think they were mostly removed because of trolling, but were pretty fun to read back in the day), you probably wouldn't regularly see top director on there, but you would find many no-names arguing over how deep and intellectual they were, and how the director was the greatest of all time.
 I know someone who would deliberately troll some of the more popular megabuster ones, and boy did they stir up a lot of butthurt on there.
 - I've felt like I've also seen this trajectory of sycophancy in events like I/O. I could be wrong, but in 2016, when I first attended, it was a place where I could see what people had built with various technologies using their hardware or software, and as the years progressed, it became entirely more corporate,